 What’s the Difference Between Thermal Neutrons and Fast Neutrons?

 Your typical neutron has an energy of 1 MeV or more.
-High-energy neutrons such as those used for fast neutron imaging in Phoenix’s system have up to 16 MeV.
+High-energy neutrons such as those used for fast neutron imaging have up to 16 MeV.
 Even higher energies of neutrons are used for purposes such as certain space applications.
 Sometimes, though, you need to have neutrons that have been slowed down to a much lower energy state.
 Because these neutrons have so little energy (roughly 0.025 eV, nearly ten thousand times less energy than an average neutron) that they have reached a state of thermal equilibrium, we call them thermal neutrons.

 Different neutron energies and temperatures have their own unique applications.
 Useful neutron temperatures for various purposes include:

-All of Phoenix’s neutron generators are high flux neutron generators capable of projecting a consistent neutron flux across a wide area, making them ideal neutron sources for applications requiring a larger irradiation area, like neutron imaging and radiation effects testing.
+All of our neutron generators are high flux neutron generators capable of projecting a consistent neutron flux across a wide area, making them ideal neutron sources for applications requiring a larger irradiation area, like neutron imaging and radiation effects testing.

 Not all neutron generators that are high-yield are high flux.
 Conversely, not all neutron generators that are high flux are also high-yield.
 Some neutron generators are designed to provide a high neutron flux, but only over a very small area and for a brief period of time, without providing a high neutron yield; some neutron generators are designed to provide a high yield but cannot focus a large amount of neutrons into a given area efficiently.

 The distinction between high yield and high flux is an important one to make.
 A neutron generator with a low neutron yield may be able to produce a high neutron flux, but only in a very small area.
 If you need a massive flux for neutron imaging, for example, you need that flux to be more or less consistent over the entire object you’re imaging and not just in a circle with a diameter of a few millimeters.